 McCormick Day Program’s Modified Overnight Respite Reopening

-McCormick Day Program has reopened three overnight respite beds.
+McCormick Day Program has reopened four overnight respite beds.
 Overnight respite will include Friday and Saturday stays.

 Clients will arrive by family, or by bus, on Fridays at 7:30 p.m. and will be picked up by family, or by bus, on Sundays at 3:00 p.m.

 Who is eligible to attend overnight respite?
 Clients who are currently attending our bi-weekly on-site day program are eligible for overnight respite.
-Our hospital bed is now available, which is required for some clients for safe transfers and proper position and care.
+Our hospital bed is also available, which is required for some clients for safe transfers and proper position and care.
 Clients attending other day programs are not eligible for our overnight stay.

 If you are interested in booking a respite stay, please contact your social worker.

 We are experiencing high demand for our respite stay.
 Upon your request, we will place your name on a waiting list to access overnight stays and we will contact you at least two weeks prior to offer a weekend booking.
 We want to provide equal opportunity for our clients to experience an overnight stay, therefore at this time-we cannot accommodate monthly booking requests.

 The day a client is scheduled to attend, our RPN will phone to conduct a pre-screening questionnaire.

 Once clients arrive on-site, clients and caregivers must remain in their car for the secondary screening process to take place.
 If you feel as though you are waiting an extended period, please phone (519-439-9936, ext.
 2346).
 This limits the number of people in our lobby and potential for increased exposure.
 Staff will be outside to direct traffic.
 Screening, including a temperature check, will take place in the caregiver’s car.

 Caregivers are asked to wear a mask at all times on-site, and we now strongly encourage masks for clients as well.